adrjmiranda/top-movies/README.md

 # Trip Touch

-This is a page design project developed for a movie website using html and css.
+This is a page design project developed for a movie website using HTML, CSS and JavaScript.
 This project aims to create a modern and responsive user interface to present the website's services.

 ## Installation